Biden and Netanyahu face rough early test of relationship

 The White House did not respond directly to Netanyahu's statement but said top Biden advisers continued to be in “hour by hour” contact with their Israeli counterparts.

 Biden's relationship with Netanyahu could be further complicated for the president by a shifting tide on Israel among some congressional Democrats.
 Rep. Alexandria Ocasio-Cortez of New York has called Israel an "apartheid state," and Rep. Ilhan Omar of Minnesota has labeled Israeli airstrikes "terrorism."
 Biden, during a visit to a Michigan on Tuesday, had an animated conversation about the ongoing fighting with Rep. Rashida Tlaib, who has family in the West Bank.
-Tlaib had pressed Biden to call for a cease-fire.
+Tlaib told Biden that his administration must do far more to protect Palestinian lives, according to a person familiar with their conversation,

 The fighting, the worst Israeli-Palestinian violence since 2014, has killed at least 219 Palestinians and 12 people in Israel.